oemof/DHNx/docs/optimization_models.rst

 The following questions can be addressed using the `optimize_investment` method of the *ThermalNetwork*:

-* What is the cost-optimal topology and dimensioning of a DHS piping system?
-  (Given the locations of potential central heat supply plants, the potential locations for the DHS piping system (e.g. street network), and the position of consumers)
+* What is the cost-optimal topology and dimensioning of a DHS piping system, given the locations of potential central heat supply plants, the potential locations for the DHS piping system (e.g. street network), and the position of consumers?
 * In addition to the first question, what is the cost-optimal expansion of a given DHS system.
 * Is it cost-efficient to build a DHS at all, if there a consumer-wise heat